 So, don't get caught off guard if you're a Nevada homeowner behind in mortgage payments.
-Learn about each step in a Nevada foreclosure, from missing your first payment to a foreclosure sale.
+Learn about Nevada's foreclosure laws and process, from missing your first payment to a foreclosure sale.

 In a Nevada foreclosure, you'll most likely get the right to: